 Keep in mind that Adams reducing his coverage isn’t a call for you to do the same.
-The coverage you have on your condo completely depends on your own situation.
+The coverage you have on your condo depends on you.

-Besides the minimum coverage, exactly how much condo insurance you should purchase depends on how much you’ll need to protect your condo in case of a disaster.
+How much coverage you buy depends on how much you’ll need to protect your condo in case of a disaster.

-Of course, you’ll want to make sure your coverage covers major repairs and additions.
-But if you’re getting coverage you don’t necessarily need, that might be a waste of money.
+You’ll want to make sure your coverage covers major repairs and additions.
+But if you’re getting coverage you don’t need, that might be a waste of money.

 Condo insurance won’t cover floods.

-If you live in a high-risk flood zone or are worried that your condo might be subject to damage from a flood-related incident, you might want to consider getting flood insurance.
+If you live in a high-risk flood zone, you might want to consider getting flood insurance.

 Water backup coverage

-Water backup coverage could be a strong option for you if your unit suffers from water-related damage.
+This coverage is a good option if your unit suffers from water-related damage.

-This could happen from a drain or sewer backup from twisted tree roots or aging sewer systems.
+This could happen from a drain or sewer backup from aging sewer systems.

-Also called special assessment coverage, this comes in handy when damage to the common areas of your building exceed the master policy’s limits and condo owners must collectively pay the difference.
+It comes in handy when damage to the common areas of your building exceed the master policy’s limits.
+And condo owners pay the difference.

-For example, if there was a fire in the lobby or vandalism to the outside of the building, loss assessment coverage would protect you from having to pay out of pocket to cover the damage if it went beyond the master policy’s limits.
+Let’s say there’s a fire in the lobby.
+It protects you from having to pay out of pocket to cover the damage if it went beyond the master policy’s limits.

-Otherwise known as a floater or rider, an endorsement is additional coverage for high-value items in your unit that your standard policy won’t cover.
+Also known as a floater or rider, this is extra coverage for high-value items that your standard policy won’t cover.

-For instance, furs, art, jewelry, or other collectibles.
-Even though endorsements cost extra, you typically don’t have to pay a deductible before the insurance kicks in.
+This would be things like furs, art, jewelry, or other collectibles.
+Even though it costs extra, you don’t have to pay a deductible for it.